nus-cs3281/2021/students/moziliar/knowledge.md

 * User centric decision making
 * Learnt to prioritize tasks, e.g. bugs that compromise agreement with users, over nice-to-have features

+### Frontend E2E Testing via Selenium

+TEAMMATES E2E testing is built on Selenium, which starts a browser driver (Chrome or Firefox so far) and emulate a user's workflow to test the input and the correctness of the webpage behaviour.

+* Configure local e2e testing environment by downloading chromedriver and connect to it in test.properties
+* Essentially, a browser is fired up and the test platform emulates the user input, read the resultant webpage, and check if the elements inside are expected.

 ### Java

 Some new Java knowledge learnt through experimentation